PCOS and Alcohol

 Tips to avoid sleep disturbances:

 Try not to drink too late at night.
-Also, limit the amount you have as it gets closer to the time you go to bed.
+Also, limit the amount you consume as it gets closer to the time you go to bed.
 Also, try hydrating with water as well.

 Alcohol interacts with Metformin